Probing holographic flat bands at finite density: Acknowledgments:

-\emph{Acknowledgments:} ISL would like to thank Samuele Giuli for insightful discussions.
-This work was supported by ANID-SCIA-ANILLO ACT210100 (R.S.-G. and V.J), the Swedish Research Council Grant No. VR 2019-04735 (V.J.), Fondecyt (Chile) Grant No. 1200399 (R.S.-G.) and No. 1230933 (V.J.), the CONICET grants PIP-2017-1109 and PUE 084 ``B\'usqueda de Nueva F\'isica”, and by UNLP grants PID-X931 (I.S.L. and N.E.G.).
-I.S.L. would like to thank ICTP and Universidad Católica de Chile for hospitality during different stages of this project.
+I.S.L. would like to thank Samuele Giuli for insightful discussions.
+This work was supported by ANID/ACT210100 (R.S.-G. and V.J), the Swedish Research Council Grant No. VR 2019-04735 (V.J.), Fondecyt (Chile) Grant No. 1200399 (R.S.-G.) and No. 1230933 (V.J.), the CONICET grants PIP-2017-1109 and PUE 084 ``B\'usqueda de Nueva F\'isica”, and by UNLP grants PID-X931 (I.S.L. and N.E.G.).
+I.S.L. thanks ICTP and Universidad Católica de Chile for hospitality during different stages of this project.
+I.S.L would like to acknowledge support from the ICTP through the Associates Programme (2023- 2028).
 N.E.G. thanks Universidad Católica de Chile, Universidad de Concepción and Centro de Estudios Científicos for hospitality during this project.